xyproto/orbiton/README.md

 * `ctrl-p` - Scroll up 10 lines.
 * `ctrl-n` - Scroll down 10 lines, or go to the next match if a search is active.
 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
-* `ctrl-g` - Toggle a status line at the bottom for displaying: filename, line, column, unicode number and word count.
+* `ctrl-g` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - Toggle syntax highlighting.
 * `ctrl-o` - Toggle between text and draw mode.